 The business of the customer of the Group is the manufacturing of the printed circuit board.
-As of December 31, 2020 and 2019, the accounts receivable that concentration of credit risk on an individual customer amounted to \$332,107 thousand and \$178,701 thousand, respectively.
+As of December 31, 2021 and 2020, the accounts receivable and long-term receivables that concentration of credit risk on an individual customer amounted to \$472,208 thousand and \$332,107 thousand, respectively.